-Larry joined GE in 2018 as Lead Director.
-He served as the Chief Executive officer and President of Danaher Corporation from 2000 to 2014, during which time the company increased revenues and its market capitalization five-fold to $20 billion and $50 billion, respectively.
-Investors and analysts alike consistently ranked him as one of the top CEO’s in annual Institutional Investorsurveys.
-Harvard Business Review named Larry one of the Top 50 CEO’s in the world.
+He served as the Chief Executive Officer and President of Danaher Corporation from 2001 to 2014, during which time the company increased revenues and its market capitalization five-fold to $20 billion and $50 billion, respectively.
+Investors and analysts alike consistently ranked him as one of the top CEOs in annual Institutional Investor surveys.
+Harvard Business Review named Larry one of the Top 50 CEOs in the world.

-Larry is a Senior Lecturer at Harvard Business School, focusing on leadership, strategy and general management in the MBA and executive education programs.
-He is also a Senior Advisor at Bain Capital Private Equity, a member of the T. Rowe Price Group Board of Directors, and member and the immediate past chair of the Board of Visitors and Governors of his alma mater, Washington College.
+Larry is a Senior Lecturer at Harvard Business School, focusing on leadership, strategy and general management in the MBA and executive education programs, a Senior Advisor at Bain Capital Private Equity, and member and the immediate past chair of the Board of Visitors and Governors of his alma mater, Washington College.
 He also serves on the Wake Forest University Board of Trustees.
-Previously, Larry served on the board of GlaxoSmithKline and chaired the board of the Potomac School.
+Previously, Larry served on the boards of T. Rowe Price Group, GlaxoSmithKline, and chaired the board of the Potomac School.

 A member of Phi Beta Kappa, Larry received a B.A. in Economics from Washington College and an MBA from Harvard Business School.